 The plant called the cinquefoil has a creeping habit.
 The stem runners of this perennial herb can often reach up to five feet in length.
 The cinquefoil bears leaves that have serrated or toothed margins on the lamina.
 The leaves are marked off by hairy veins.
 Leaves are borne on long stalks and each individual is divided into five or seven smaller leaflets.
 The cinquefoil bears bright yellow colored flowers from May to August in the fall.
-Each leaf is borne singly on individual leafless stalks on the plant.
+Each leaf is borne singly on individual leafless stalks on the herb.

 The cinquefoil is quite easy to recognize in the wild.
 The herb is a rather pretty and dainty species of plant.
 The name of the cinquefoil is after an Old French word that means "five-leaf."
 Cinquefoil has a stem that creeps on the ground similar to the way in which the stem of the strawberry plant creeps using runners.
 The creeping stem produces roots, and then sends up stalks which either bears a solitary yellow flower or a leaf that is divided into five or seven distinct serrated leaflets.
 The medical "potency" and herbal uses of the cinquefoil is recognizable from the Medieval Latin name given to the plant - Potentilla.